Gustaf VI Adolf: Personal interests

 The King's reputation as a "professional amateur professor" was widely known; nationally and internationally, and among his relatives.
 Gustaf VI Adolf was a devoted archaeologist, and was admitted to the British Academy for his work in botany in 1958.
 Gustaf VI Adolf participated in archaeological expeditions in China, Greece, Korea and Italy, and founded the Swedish Institute in Rome.

 Gustaf VI Adolf had an enormous private library consisting of 80,000 volumes and – nearly more impressively – he actually had read the main part of the books.
 He had an interest in specialist literature on Chinese art and East Asian history.
 Throughout his life, King Gustaf VI Adolf was particularly interested in the history of civilization, and he participated in several archaeological expeditions.
 His other great area of interest was botany, concentrating in flowers and gardening.
 He was considered an expert on the Rhododendron flower.
 At Sofiero Castle (the king's summer residence) he created an admired Rhododendron collection.

-Like his sons, Prince Gustaf Adolf and Prince Bertil, Gustaf VI Adolf maintained wide, lifelong interests in sports.
+Like his sons Prince Gustaf Adolf and Prince Bertil, Gustaf VI Adolf maintained wide, lifelong interests in sports.
 He enjoyed tennis and golf, and fly fishing for charity.
 He was president of the Swedish Olympic Committee and the Swedish Sports Confederation from their foundations and until 1933, and these positions were then taken over by his sons in succession, Gustaf Adolf until 1947 and then Bertil until 1997.

-According to all six books of memoires by his sons Sigvard and Carl Johan, nephew Lennart and of wives of the two sons, Gustaf Adolf from the 1930s on took a great and abiding interest in removing their royal titles and privileges (because of marriages that were unconstitutional at the time), persuaded his father Gustaf V to do so and to have the Royal Court call the three family members only Mr. Bernadotte.
+According to all six books of memoirs by his sons Sigvard and Carl Johan, nephew Lennart and of wives of the two sons, Gustaf Adolf from the 1930s on took a great and abiding interest in removing their royal titles and privileges (because of marriages that were unconstitutional at the time), persuading his father Gustaf V to do so and to have the Royal Court call the three family members only Mr. Bernadotte.